woheller69/PeakOrama/README.md

 This app shows mountains around a location using the PeakFinder-API.
 Location can either be searched via the [photonAPI](https://github.com/komoot/photon) or via the GPS of your device.
 The view can be rotated manually on the screen, or based on the built-in compass of your device or via direction of movement.
+In case your compass has an offset even after calibration there is an option to adjust the offset.

 A working internet connection is required to use this app.
-Approximately 10-15MB of data is downloaded for each location, so be mindful of your data usage.
+Approximately 5-10 MB of data is downloaded for each location, so be mindful of your data usage.
 For offline capability, consider using the official [PeakFinder app](https://www.peakfinder.com/mobile/).

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"